Scott Steinert: Hells Angel

 In the early 1990s, Steinert joined the Hells Angels Montreal chapter, being sponsored by Robert "Ti-Maigre" Richard, one of the most famous Hells Angels in Quebec, who played a prominent role in the Lennoxville massacre of 1985.
 Like many biker nicknames, Richard's nickname of ti-maigre ("tiny") was meant to be ironic as Richard was a gigantic man with only one eye.
 Detective Benoit Roberge of the Service de police de la Ville de Montréal stated: "Steinert started off low, but he gained a lot of power as he got heavily involved in the biker war".
+Unusually, Steinert skipped the "hang-around" stage in the Hells Angels and entered as a "prospect" (the second level in an outlaw biker club).
+Langton described Steinert as "big, strong and armed with the power of persuasion", but that his "impulsive, aggressive ways did not endear him to everyone".
+However, Steinert was one of the top "earners" in the Hells Angels and an expert bomb-maker.

-It was Steinert who first recruited Dany Kane-who later became the most important police informer within the Hells Angels-into one of their puppet clubs.
-Kane reported in 1994 that Steinert had a "star quality", and he thought that Steinert, who already risen up to a "prospect" (the secondary level in an outlaw biker club), would be a "full patch" member within a year or so.
+It was Steinert who first recruited Dany Kane, who was to later become an extremely valuable police informant within the Hells Angels, into one of their puppet clubs.
+Kane reported in 1994 to his RCMP handlers that Steinert had a certain "star quality", and that he thought Steinert would be a "full patch" member within a year or so.
+Kane described Steinert as the only Hells Angel who provided leadership during his ill-fated time as the leader of the Demon Keepers puppet club in Toronto in early 1994.
 Steinert had become the leading rival to the Hells Angels national president, Walter "Nurget" Stadnick, and made no secret of his belief that he would be a better national president.
 Steinert mocked Stadnick for the failure of the Demon Keepers puppet club of 1994, and, reflecting Stadnick's damaged status, Stadnick's bodyguard, Donald "Bam Bam" Magnussen switched over to serving as Steinert's bodyguard.
+Kane reported to his RCMP handlers that Steinert had unfriendly relations with Stadnick and his deputy, David "Wolf" Carroll.
+Kane reported that Steinert was already the leader of his faction within the Hells Angels and that friendship with Richard gave more influence than his rank as a "prospect" would suggest.